-Everything you need to know about Argos’s Black Friday sale 2022
+Everything you need to know about the Argos Black Friday sale 2022

 The sale originally began in the US, where retailers hosted one-day flash deal events after Thanksgiving, to mark the start of the festive season.
 In the decades since, it’s arrived on British shores and has evolved into a longer event – with some retailers (we’re looking at you, Amazon and Boots) dropping deals as early as a month before the main event.

 As well as in-house sales, many of the best deals can be found via third-party retailers, including John Lewis & Partners, Currys, Boots and Amazon, to name just a few.
-Stalwart Argos is one of the biggest shops to take part each year, offering sizable savings on toys, gaming, entertainment, kitchen appliances and more, with big-ticket brands, including Nintendo, LG, Apple, Garmin and Shark, all discounted.
+Stalwart Argos is one of the biggest shops to take part each year, offering sizable savings in its Black Friday sale on toys, gaming, entertainment, kitchen appliances and more, with big-ticket brands, including Nintendo, LG, Apple, Garmin and Shark, all discounted.

 To help keep you in the loop for this year’s sale, our expert shoppers will be curating guides with the best deals throughout the sale.
-In the meantime, keep reading for everything you need to know about Argos’s Black Friday sale 2022.
+In the meantime, keep reading for everything you need to know about the Argos Black Friday sale 2022.

 Read more: